costs-to-expect/api/README.md

 * `docker-compose exec api composer install`
 * `docker-compose exec api php artisan key:generate`
 * `docker-compose exec api php artisan migrate`
+* You need to import the data in `database/initial-data.sql`, this includes the required data for the API.
 * `docker-compose exec api php artisan queue:work`
 * Run an OPTIONS request on `http://[your.domail.local:8080]/v2/resource_types`, you will see an OPTIONS response, alternatively a GET request to `http://[your.domail.local:8080]/v1` will show all the defined routes.
 * You can create a user by POSTing to `http://[your.domail.local:8080]/v2/auth/register`.
 * You create a password by POSTing a password and password_confirmation to the URI register response.
-* You login by posting to `http://[your.domail.local:8080]/v2/auth/login` - you will need a bearer for all the routes that require authentication.
+* You can sign-in by posting to `http://[your.domail.local:8080]/v2/auth/login` - you will need a bearer for all the routes that require authentication.
 * Our API defaults to Mailgun, populate `MAILGUN_DOMAIN` and `MAILGUN_SECRET` with the relevant values from your account, you will also need to set `MAIL_FROM_ADDRESS` and `MAIL_TO_ADDRESS`.
 You may need to set `Authorized Recipients` in Mailgun.